hyattpd/Prodigal/README.md

 prodigal -h
 ```

-### New in 2.6.1
+### New in 2.6.2
+  * Added support for translation table 25.
-  * Fixed a bug that mainly affected Mac compiles 7/2013 and
+  * Fixed another bug affecting the Mac version.
-posted to Google Code and Github as 2.60 (bad, as we already
-had a 2.60).
-Re-released this version 8/2014 as 2.6.1,
-but the source is identical to the last release except for updated dates,
-a more streamlined Makefile, and a new markdown README.md.
-  * Moved to semantic versioning (major.minor.patch) with the 8/2014
-re-release.
-Committed to being more rigorous about this moving
-forward.
+  * Fixed an error in the 'uninstall' portion of the Makefile.

 ### Getting Started